 Konrad Heiden wrote: "On November 6, 1918, he (Kurt Eisner) was virtually unknown, with no more than a few hundred supporters, more a literary than a political figure.
 He was a small man with a wild grey beard, a pince-nez, and an immense black hat.
 On November 7 he marched through the city of Munich with his few hundred men, occupied parliament and proclaimed the republic.
 As though by enchantment, the King, the princes, the generals, and Ministers scattered to all the winds."
 (5)

-After Wilson agreed to accept changes concerning reparations, the Armistice was signed at Compiegne in France, on 11th November, 1918.
+Later that day, in order to stop the spread of the revolution, the German government agreed to surrender.
+On 9th November, the Kaiser abdicated fled to Holland.
+At 5 a.m. on 11th November, 1918, signed the armistice.
+It came into force at 11 a.m.
 All territorial conquests achieved by the Central Powers had to be abandoned.
 The German Army also surrendered 30,000 machine-guns, 2,000 aircraft, 5,000 locomotives, 5,000 lorries and all its submarines.
+(6)

 It has been a wonderful progress eastwards, always coming into new towns and villages where the people rushed out, and shook hands and kissed us and sometimes offered us pieces of bread, thinking we must be half-starved like themselves and the German troops.

 When the war ended I had the luck to be at our front at the very place from which the old army was forced to retreat in 1914, and it was great when eleven o'clock went and the Belgian civilians and we crowded together into the village square to rejoice.
 They played 'Tripperay' on the parish church bells and we all sang the two National Anthems and cheered King Albert and felt it had all been worthwhile.